SoftUni-Internal/interactive-content/EN/08-Mid-Exam/00-Problem-01.md

 * If the target is worth less than 5 points Peter takes all of its points and decreases the total points of the target to 0.

-If the start index, specified in any command is out of range to begin with, Peter will have to ignore this command.
+If the start index, specified in any command is out of range, to begin with, Peter will have to ignore this command.

 ## Input